Gravitational Wave luminosity distance in viscous cosmological models: A smoking gun for the shear viscosity?

 Around the fiducial values of the standard cosmic concordance model ($\Xi_0=1$), we then have that $\alpha/H_0$ could be constrained by future missions with an error given by

-where we have used the fiducial value $\Omega=0.307$ as given by the independent estimation from Pantheon sample \cite{Pan-STARRS1:2017jku}.
+where we have used the value $\Omega_{m0}=0.307\pm0.012$ as given by the independent estimation from Pantheon sample \cite{Pan-STARRS1:2017jku}.
+We remark that Eq.~\eqref{eq:forecasts} follows from the optimistic case $\Xi_0=1$ where the contribution of $\Delta\Omega_{m0}$ to the ultimate forecasts cancels out.
+However, our result is reliable also for more conservative scenarios.
+Indeed, if we let $\Xi_0$ deviate from 1 by the same order of magnitude permitted by the error bars (namely $|1-\Xi_0|\sim \Delta\Xi_0$), we get that our forecast in Eq.~\eqref{eq:forecasts} is worsen only by $\sim 1\%$, according to our chosen cosmological parameters.

 Interestingly, the forecasted error $\alpha/H_0$ is almost of the same order of magnitude as the one for $\Xi_0$.
-This opens an interesting window to investigate whether a shear viscosity of order of few percents of $H_0$ is present in the cosmological fluids.
+This opens a new window to investigate whether a shear viscosity of order of few percents of $H_0$ is present in the cosmological fluids.
 We also remark that these constraints are more stringent than the ones provided by the same analysis for particular classes of modified gravity theories, where the forecasted errors for the free parameters are worsen by almost one order of magnitude wrt to $\Delta\Xi_0$ \cite{Frusciante:2021sio}.

 As a further remark, an interesting idea would be to use Eq.~\eqref{eq:forecasts} as a forecast for $\alpha$ itself, rather than just $\alpha\,H^{-1}_0$.
 This could be achieved by combining Eq.~\eqref{eq:forecasts} with the analysis of the expected Hubble-Lema\^itre diagram from Superluminous Supernovae \cite{DES:2020faa} for forthcoming Large-Scale Structure surveys at higher redshift (up to $z=4$).
 Indeed, it has been shown in \cite{Fanizza:2021tuh} that this analysis could provide a (model dependent) estimation of $H_0$ at a precision level of $\sim0.1\%$.